cosc2336-ds-alg/assg11/README.md

 for the assignment

-When you are satisfied with your work for task 1, commit your changes and push them to the `feedback` branch of your class repository.
+When you are satisfied with your work for task 1, commit your changes and push them to the `Feedback` pull request of your class repository.

 ## Task 2: Implement the `LBinaryTree` `find()` Method